Comprehensive Physical Security Challenges and Solutions for Modern Healthcare Facilities…

 As we’ve explored throughout this comprehensive guide, ensuring robust physical security in healthcare facilities is a complex and ever-evolving challenge.
 From understanding the unique vulnerabilities of medical environments to leveraging cutting-edge technologies and implementing best practices, healthcare security professionals must navigate a multifaceted landscape to create safe, healing spaces for patients and staff alike.

-Facility Protection Group is a Florida state certified systems contractor specializing in electronic security services supporting both traditional and cloud based Access Control (Card Access), Video Surveillance / CCTV, Audio / Video Intercoms, and Intrusion Alarm Systems.
+Facility Protection Group is a Certified Systems Integrator based in the Southeastern United States, specializing in electronic security services supporting both traditional and cloud based Access Control (Card Access), Video Surveillance / CCTV, Audio / Video Intercoms, and Intrusion Alarm Systems.
 Founded in 2018 and located in Tampa, Florida; Facility Protection Group has assembled a team that has a tremendous wealth of industry knowledge and experience.